alcohol-freeWhisky/GPR-Precipitation-with-Oscillations-2024summer/README.md

 In this project, GPR is employed to capture the periodic oscillatory nature of precipitation data and reduce predictive uncertainty over time.
 The critical part of this method is constructing suitable kernel functions to model the data's characteristics.
 Kernel functions measure similarity between data points and define how the model behaves.
 We use common kernel functions such as the Radial Basis Function (RBF) kernel and periodic kernels, along with customized kernel combinations, to effectively capture oscillations and trends.

 ### Key Components:
 - **Kernel Functions**: We use a variety of standard kernel functions combined with periodic transformations.
-These include the RBF, ExpSineSquared (periodic), DotProduct, RationalQuadratic kernels, and their combinations and transformation.
+These include the RBF, ExpSineSquared (periodic), DotProduct, RationalQuadratic kernels... and their combinations and transformation.
 Additionally, we implement a customized kernel function, **KGCM**, designed to capture long-term trends in precipitation data.

 - **Model Fitting**: The GPR models are primarily built using the `sklearn` library, with some custom-written code for specialized kernel functions.